-URBAN DESIGN GUIDELINES FOR DEVELOPMENTS WITHIN BRAS BASAH BUGIS PLANNING AREA

-The Bras Basah.Bugis (BBB) district comprises part of the Rochor and Museum Planning Areas and is strategically located close to the premier Orchard Road shopping belt and the Civic District.
+URBAN DESIGN GUIDELINES FOR DEVELOPMENTS WITHIN BRAS BASAH BUGIS PLANNING AREA The Bras Basah.Bugis (BBB) district comprises part of the Rochor and Museum Planning Areas and is strategically located close to the premier Orchard Road shopping belt and the Civic District.
 Envisioned to be a lively, arts, learning and heritage enclave, BBB is home to many of Singapore's arts and cultural facilities, including the Singapore Art Museum, Waterloo Street Arts Belt, LaSalle College of the Arts, Nanyang Academy of Fine Arts and School of the Arts (SOTA).
 This set of guidelines aims to facilitate innovative designs for BBB, as well as guide the physical development of the area to ensure that individual buildings contribute to, and strengthen the planning vision for the area, while retaining BBB's eclectic character.
 Innovative designs that do not fully conform to the guidelines or standard building typologies can be considered, subject to URA's evaluation of the detailed proposal.
-Gazetted monuments and conserved buildings are subject to specific conservation guidelines, which will take precedence over the guidelines below.
+Gazetted monuments and conserved buildings are subject to specific preservation and conservation guidelines respectively, which will take precedence over the guidelines below.
 The planning parameters and urban design guidelines are:

-Medium to large-scale developments in BBB are predominantly located along the major arterial roads - Bras Basah Road, Selegie Road, Rochor Canal Road, Victoria Street, Bencoolen Street, Middle Road, and Albert Mall. k The smaller-scale, stand-alone buildings (many of which are heritage buildings) are predominantly located along the other streets - Short Street, Prinsep Street, Waterloo Street, and Queen Street. t Differentiated urban design guidelines are applicable for different streets, taking into consideration the existing character of each street.
+Parameters Requirements Broad Positioning & Land Use Envisioned to be a lively, Arts, Learning and Heritage district, BBB has an eclectic mix of uses and building types.
+These include shophouses, standalone religious buildings, schools, as well as medium to largescale commercial buildings, and public housing.
+Master Plan Appendix 1: Boundary Plan Legend Medium to large-scale developments Small, stand-alone developments Figure-ground Diagram of Bras Basah.Bugis Medium to large-scale developments in BBB are predominantly located along the major arterial roads - Bras Basah Road, Selegie Road, Rochor Canal Road, Victoria Street, Bencoolen Street, Middle Road, and Albert Mall.
+The smaller-scale, stand-alone buildings (many of which are heritage buildings) are predominantly located along the other streets - Short Street, Prinsep Street, Waterloo Street, and Queen Street.
+Differentiated urban design guidelines are applicable for different streets, taking into consideration the existing character of each street.
 The guidelines aim to achieve: a) Varied Streetscape Innovative and varied building forms and scale, as well as shop fronts with high levels of transparency, will enhance the street experience. b) A Pedestrian-Friendly District Connectivity between developments via a comprehensive network of pedestrian malls, covered walkways and laneways in between buildings will make the area a more walkable district.
-For the largerscale developments, permeability at the ground level is important to allow pedestrians to walk through the buildings. c) Active Vibrant Streets A series of public spaces that are connected by pedestrian malls and walkways are safeguarded for the public enjoyment and for organised events and spontaneous activities to occur. and Massing The building form and massing is to be designed taking into consideration the scale, form and architectural expression of the surrounding buildings, to enhance the varied character of the different streets in BBB.
-Height r Different building heights are specified to respond to the context and to reinforce the character of the district.
-In general, the overall building height steps up away from Mount Sophia to retain a lower-rise character around the hill.
-Bullaing Form A low-rise, 4-storey zone is specified for selected developments along Albert Mall, Waterloo, Queen and Prinsep Streets.
-High-rise towers, if proposed, are to be set back 7.5 or 15m away from line of Road Reserve, to maintain an intimate pedestrian-friendly scale along these streets.
+For the larger scale developments, permeability at the ground level is important to allow pedestrians to walk through the buildings. c) Active Vibrant Streets A series of public spaces that are connected by pedestrian malls and walkways are safeguarded for the public enjoyment and for organised events and spontaneous activities to occur.
+Uses at the 1st Storey Appendix 2: